ARL Research and Analytics Committee

-The ARL Statistics & Assessment Committee guides the work of the ARL Statistics & Assessment Program staff.
-This section of the site provides information about the committee, the The ARL Task Force on New Ways of Measuring Collections, and The ARL Library Profiles, and includes a links to committee materials.
+The ARL Statistics & Assessment Committee was renamed the ARL Research and Analytics Committee in January of 2019 following an extensive program review.
+The Research and Analytics Committee guides the work of the ARL Research and Analytics Program staff.
+This section of the site provides information about the committee, Research and Analytics-related Task Forces and projects, and includes a links to historical materials.

-The ARL Statistics and Assessment Committee focuses on measuring the continuing and the emerging realities of the modern research library.
-The committee advises the Statistics and Measurement Program on the traditional measures of collections, budgets, and staffing while also seeking credible indicators for research library performance, new services, consortial arrangements, electronic information, the influence of the Internet, and the ways in which students and faculty interact with each other and with research libraries.
-The committee was previously known as the ARL Statistics and Measurement Committee, and reorganized as part of the 2005–06 ARL Strategic Planning process.
+The committee was previously known as the ARL Statistics and Assessment Committee from 2006 to 2019 and focused on measuring the continuing and the emerging realities of the modern research library.
+The committee advised the Statistics and Measurement Program on the traditional measures of collections, budgets, and staffing and also sought credible indicators for research library performance, new services, consortial arrangements, electronic information, the influence of the Internet, and the ways in which students and faculty interacted with each other and with research libraries.
+Prior to 2006, the committee was named the ARL Statistics and Measurement Committee, and reorganized as part of the 2005–06 ARL Strategic Planning process.
 The ARL Board established the ARL Statistics and Assessment committee between July 2005 to March 2006, and the new ARL Statistics and Assessment Committee met for the first time in May 2006.